 Meal timing is something that’s hotly debated in the fitness and nutrition industry.
 Does meal timing really matter?
-Must you eat at certain points during the day or risk lack of diet progress?
+Must you eat at certain points during the day or risk a lack of diet progress?
 Will eating before bed cause you to rapidly pack fat onto your thighs and lower abs?
 It’s time to clear up the confusion.
 Meal timing really doesn’t need to be nearly as complicated as it’s made out to be as long as you remember a few key facts.
-Let’s go over 5 meal timing myths that will help you set the record straight.
+Let’s look into five meal timing myths and put the record straight.

 This said, you do need to know your body.
-Some people who do skip breakfast tend to find they get ravenous later on it the day and will binge eat at night because of it.
+Some people who do skip breakfast tend to find they get ravenous later on in the day and will binge eat at night because of it.
 If that’s you, it is smarter to eat something as soon as you get up in the morning.
-Learn your body and what works best for you, but know that there is no hard and fast rule that you absolutely must eat healthy breakfast right away after you wake up.
+Learn what works best for you and your body, but know that there is no hard and fast rule that you absolutely must eat a healthy breakfast right after you wake up.

 Now we come to the myth that everyone’s heard at least once – eating before bed sets you up for rapid fat gain.
-Here again, this isn’t accurate.
-Sure, eating chips, cake, cookies, pizza, or other high calorie, high fat or sugar foods will put you at a higher risk for gaining body fat.
+Again, this isn’t accurate.
+Sure, eating chips, cake, cookies, pizza, or other high-calorie, high-fat or sugary foods can put you at a higher risk of gaining body fat.
 The act of eating alone does not, however.

 The big reason why people tend to lose weight when they choose to cut out their evening snack is simply due to what they were snacking on in the first place.
 If you plan to eat a healthy snack and also make sure that you account for the snack in your total daily calorie intake, you can rest easy knowing that you aren’t going to gain weight from it.
-In fact, having a light protein based snack before bed can be good as it’ll prevent you from waking up part-way through the night hungry.
+In fact, having a light protein-based snack before bed can be good as it’ll prevent you from waking up hungry part-way through the night.
 Limit this snack to around 200-250 calories and you’ll be all set.

-So whether you have six ‘smaller boosts’ or three ‘larger boosts’, at the end of the day, provided your calorie intake stays the same in either scenario, the total metabolic enhancement will also be the same.
-So don’t think frequent eating means your metabolic rate will be on fire.
-While it may help you control hunger better eating that often, it’s not impacting your metabolic rate.
+So, whether you have six ‘smaller boosts’ or three ‘larger boosts’, at the end of the day, provided your calorie intake stays the same in either scenario, the total metabolic enhancement will also be the same.
+Frequent eating doesn't mean your metabolic rate will be on fire.
+While it may help you control hunger better by eating more often, it will not impact your metabolic rate.

 Finally, the last meal timing myth that you need to know about is the nibbling myth.
 Some people believe that by nibbling or ‘grazing’ all day long, they can see greater fat loss results.
 Again, this isn’t the case.
-The problem here is that often these people will lose count of how much ‘nibbling’ their doing and actually take in quite a high calorie intake while doing so.
-What’s more is that they never really feel fully satisfied as they aren’t eating a large meal complete with all the food groups.
+The problem here is that often these people will lose count of how much ‘nibbling’ they're doing and actually take in quite a high-calorie intake while doing so.
+What’s more, they never really feel fully satisfied as they aren’t eating a large meal complete with all the food groups.
 While a snack here and there is fine, don’t neglect eating full, balanced meals.
 It’s key to nutrition success.

 Are you falling for any of these meal timing myths?
 If so, make some changes in how you view your nutrition plan to ensure you stay on track to success.